policy & Publications

 b) discuss the features, natural history, means of diagnosis, genetic and environmental factors, and management of risk for genetic/medical conditions and diseases;

-c) identify and coordinate genetic laboratory tests and other diagnostic studies as appropriate for the genetic assessment;
+c) identify, order, and coordinate genetic laboratory tests and other diagnostic studies as appropriate for the genetic assessment;

 d) integrate genetic laboratory test results and other diagnostic studies with personal and family medical history to assess and communicate risk factors for genetic/medical conditions and diseases;